classnote/test/README.md

 So then I manually created the repo and it worked?

 WTF?
-FWTF? sure I did something wrong but, it works not that I created it manually?
+FWTF? sure I did something wrong but, it works now that I created it manually?